 And to think that schools have been forced to pay out tens of thousands – and even hundreds of thousands – of dollars to individual students who were insulted by another student!
 Boy, I wish I could get such compensation for the insults that have been inflicted upon me by anti-bullying advocates!

-Read Previous Installments to this series:
+Read next installment in this series:

 We have also created a proposal for a moral, effective school bullying policy based on the Golden Rule.
 We welcome you to use it, and if you like it, recommend it to your school administration.